AmberMurray/git-story/story.md

 Once upon a time there was a llama-corn-gator.
 It was bummed out, so it... decided to go get some food.
 Some delicious food!
 Like corn!
+"You are all terrible at creating a fun story" said the llama-corn-gator, as it ate its corn.
+ "I bet I could write a pretty kick ass story!"
+ So the llama-corn-gator sat at its desk and started churning out literary excellence.